mitchbryson/ultrasonic_music/README.md

 The device connects to the web to play musical tones, based on readings from the potentiometer and ultrasonic range finder: connect to the device using this site: https://mitchbryson.github.io/arduino_musical_instrument/music.html

+You can also download the file "browser_code.zip", unzip the file and run "index.html" with your browser to run.

 You can watch a video demo of the final project here: https://youtu.be/zA7D9ob0Kw4